Inclusive Economy Overview

 Our inclusive economy strategy builds on two decades of work with our member companies and partners to integrate human rights, inclusive supply chain practices, robust stakeholder and community engagement, and transparent reporting into business practices.

 Our approach is twofold: increasing our members’ and partners’ understanding of and collaboration around key issues impacting inclusion in the global economy and integrating new inclusive-economy tools and strategies into our core sustainability services.

 We believe that businesses should consider inclusion explicitly within their operational and sustainability strategies, including human rights policies, shared-value programs, or supply chain strategies.

-- Creating good jobs that enable strong livelihoods
+- Create good jobs that enable strong livelihoods

-- Providing access to critical products and services
+- Provide access to critical products and services

-- Engaging communities and governments to enable inclusive economic growth
+- Engage communities and governments to enable inclusive economic growth

-- Understanding the implications of automation, the sharing economy, the future of work, and other disruptions to the global economy
+- Understand the implications of automation, the sharing economy, the future of work, and other disruptions to the global economy